ppisareva/SimpleTodo/README.md

 If we try to avoid using adapter and list view, we could populate linear layout inside a ScrollView.
 Within significant amount of list items we could have a performance issue.

-convertView is a custom view, what can be reused to display another list task if the previous task is not visible any more.
+convertView is a custom view, what can be reused to display another list item if the previous item is not visible any more.

 ## Notes

-Describe any challenges encountered while building the app.
+it was a challenge for me to implement context menu and dialogFragment with recyclerview.

 ## License